 “Sticky” Events are a KPI that will be fairly specific to the kind of community that you manage.
 Live Events, Short Story Videos, Group Chats & Discussions can all act as their own “sticky” event.
 Lead by a manager, moderator or just a regular member of the community, a sticky event is a great tool to create programmatic experiences inside of the community you’re building.

 Because each community is different, sticky events will also be defined differently.
-As you determine what your communities cares about most, clearly state and outline what a sticky event means to your brand and the group of people that you’re brining together.
+As you determine what your communities care about most, clearly state and outline what a sticky event means to your brand and the group of people that you’re bringing together.

 Post Type Created x Quantity